UN documents civilian casualties during recent election

-KABUL, Afghanistan (AP) — The United Nations Assistance Mission in Afghanistan says in a new report that 56 civilians were killed and 379 others wounded in attacks during the recent parliamentary election.
+KABUL, Afghanistan (AP) — A United Nations report released Tuesday found that 56 civilians were killed and 379 others wounded in attacks during Afghanistan’s recent parliamentary election.

-The U.N. report says 52 civilians were killed and 339 others were wounded in election day violence.
-The rest were killed or wounded in the days after the election when delayed polling took place in some provinces.
+Fifty-two civilians were killed and 339 others were wounded in election day violence, the U.N.
+Assistance Mission in Afghanistan report said.
+The rest were killed or wounded in the days that followed when delayed polling took place in some provinces.

-The numbers reveal that more civilians were harmed in recent election violence than in four previous Afghanistan national elections, according to the report.
-The numbers do not include casualties from violence during the 3-week campaigning period.
+Election day for Afghanistan’s first parliamentary elections since 2010 was Oct.
+20 and took place against a backdrop of near-daily attacks by Taliban insurgents, who have seized nearly half the country and have repeatedly refused offers to negotiate with the Afghanistan government.
+The U.S.-backed government is rife with corruption and many Afghans have said they do not expect the elections to be fair.
+Yet millions of Afghans have defied Taliban threats and waited, often for hours, to cast their votes.

-The report documents numerous attacks by insurgents, mainly Taliban fighters, directed at densely populated civilian areas during the elections.
+The numbers reveal that more civilians were harmed in this year’s election violence than in the four previous Afghanistan national elections, according to the report.

 Most Read Nation & World Stories